What is Emotional Intelligence and why is it Important?

 ✓ Become socially aware.
 Take time to observe how you interact with people.
 Examine how your actions affect others.
 Do you listen and think about what they are saying?
 Are you open-minded and accepting?
 Learn to pick up emotional cues.
 Appreciate what people are saying and why they are saying it.
 Develop cross-cultural sensitivity.

-Emotional intelligence is an intelligence that has to do with discerning and understanding emotional information.
-To be sure, an intellectual understanding of emotional intelligence is very important, but ultimately, the development of it depends on sensory and non-verbal learning and much practice.
+Emotional intelligence is the ability to discern and understand emotional information.
+While an intellectual understanding of emotional intelligence is very important, its development ultimately depends on sensory and nonverbal learning and much practice.